-TITLE GUIDELINE Non-Executive Directors A multiple of 4X annual director cash base retainer
+Title Guideline Guideline Non-Executive Directors A multiple of 4x annual director cash base retainer

 Pursuant to the Non-Executive Independent Director Compensation Policy, each non-executive director is required to maintain ownership of shares of Class A common stock of the Company (which may include deferred stock units) with a value no less than four-times (4x) the annual cash base fee for his or her services.
 In connection with the foregoing share ownership requirement, each non-executive director shall have until the end of the five-year period commencing on the later of January 11, 2017 or upon such director's initial election to the Board to comply with the minimum share ownership requirement in order to stand for re-election.
+Each director is currently in compliance with these ownership requirements or is within the five-year transition period.